bytecodealliance/wit-bindgen/crates/cpp/tests/symmetric_stream/README.md

  - how to cancel a write?
    - simply flag EOF and activate read_ready
  - Is a future the same data structure?
+   - read_size would always be one, ready_size up to one, finish_writing and read_amount could directly close the side